errael/astrology-castro/README.md

-# castro - v1 beta for 770 with macro functions
+# castro - v1.0.0 with macro functions
 `castro` compiles a simple "C" like language into [Astrolog](https://www.astrolog.org) commands and [AstroExpressions](https://www.astrolog.org/ftp/astrolog.htm#express); `castro` is tailored to `AstroExpression`. `castro` is a standalone tool.
 It outputs a `.as` file that can be used with `Astrolog`'s command switch `-i <name>.as`. `castro` easily interoperates with existing `Astrolog` command switch files.

 Some motivating factors for `castro`